Platform for Engaging Everyone Responsibly

 Patient-Focused Drug Development with the Food and Drug Administration

-Genetic Alliance is working in conjunction with the FDA's Patient-Focused Drug Development initiative (PFDD), having received a grant from the Pharmaceutical Research and Manufacturers of America (PhRMA) to employ the PEER system in PFDD.
-As the Press Release issued by PhRMA indicates, this work is initially focused on three diseases on the FDA's docket for review.
-The first of these - sickle cell disease - was the subject of hearings in early February 2014, and we worked with various sickle cell communities to locate patients who were willing to respond through the PEER platform as a way of supplementing the docket.
-This initiative has provided us with an opportunity to upgrade PEER to enable translation into any foreign language (the first of which was Spanish), as well as an opportunity to test the effectiveness of electronic tablets that volunteers used for patient outreach through sickle cell treatment centers and physician offices, in addition to browser-based registration.
-PEER seeks additional funding to improve the mobile and tablet experience.
+Genetic Alliance is also working in conjunction with the FDA's Patient-Focused Drug Development initiative (PFDD), having received a grant from the Pharmaceutical Research and Manufacturers of America (PhRMA) to employ PEER and collect data for the program.
+As the press release issued by PhRMA indicates, this work initially focused on three diseases on the FDA's docket for review.
+The first of these - sickle cell disease - was the subject of hearings in early February 2014.
+We worked with various sickle cell communities to locate patients who were willing to respond through PEER as a way of supplementing the docket through early April.
+This initiative has also provided us with an opportunity to upgrade PEER to enable translation into any foreign language (the first of which will be Spanish), as well as to test the effectiveness of electronic tablets, used by patient outreach volunteers in sickle cell treatment centers and physician offices.
+In subsequent months, PEER has also been used to collect docket data from individuals with ideopathic pulmonary fibrosis and gastroparesis.
+You can view this panel discussion regarding the PEER system and FDA initiative.

 Robert Wood Johnson Foundation Project

-Genetic Alliance received a $500,000 RWJF grant to ‘white label’ PEER, allowing many groups to set up registries as simply as they can set they up a Facebook account.
-Using PEER, individuals are able to set data sharing, privacy, and access preferences, and manage their information in a dynamic and granular system.
-The ’white label’ version of PEER will include a simple dashboard and standard operating procedure to facilitate easy customization of the system by disease advocacy and community organizations wishing to offer it to their members.
-Interested in being a part of this project?
-Visit the RWJF PEER Project page and stay tuned for the next RFP!
+At the beginning of 2015, Genetic Alliance received a $500,000 RWJF grant to ‘white label’ PEER, allowing many groups to set up registries as simply as they can set they up as simply as a Facebook account.
+The ’white label’ version of PEER includes a simple dashboard and standard operating procedure to facilitate easy customization of the system by disease advocacy and community organizations wishing to offer it to their members.
+We are currently working with fifteen organizations to establish portals, and will bring on a second wave in early 2016 (see the RFP, which just went out, here)

 Live PEER Sites